ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 Except some particularities that have removed from the snippet above, you can see that this file "exports" a function called `loadAudioBuffer` which contains more or less the same code you wrote in the last tutorial to load an audio file from the network and to decode it to an [`AudioBuffer`](https://developer.mozilla.org/docs/Web/API/AudioBuffer).

-These `import` and `export` statements are the tools JavaScript gives us to organize our projets.
-Moreover, they also allows us to load libraries directly from the Web, cf. the first two `import` and thus share functionnalities between several projects.
+These `import` and `export` statements are the tools JavaScript gives us to organize our projects.
+Moreover, they also allows us to load libraries directly from the Web, cf. the first two `import` and thus share functionalities between several projects.
 For example, the two libraries that are imported in the first two lines will help us creating the user interfaces more simply.

 ## Create the audio graph

-Now that eveything is ready and that you have an understanding of the structure of the project, let's write our AM synthesis engine.
+Now that everything is ready and that you have an understanding of the structure of the project, let's write our AM synthesis engine.
 The main principle of AM synthesis is to modulate the amplitude (i.e. the gain) of a signal, called the "carrier", with another signal "modulating" signal

 ::: info
 We won't go into the details of how amplitude modulation works here, so if you are not familiar with how AM synthesis works, you can find a number of resources online such as on [Wikipedia](https://en.wikipedia.org/wiki/Amplitude_modulation)